Board of Directors

 Steve Payne - Vice President, Fundraising

-A longtime Hike-a-Thoner and Trip Reporter, Steve joined the board in 2012 and quickly became involved by chairing the Fundraising and Membership Committee.
+A longtime Hike-a-Thoner and Trip Reporter, Steve joined the board in 2012 and quickly became involved by chairing the Fundraising Committee.
 He brings a passion for hiking (he has been leading more than two dozen hikes and backpacks annually for The Mountaineers) and volunteerism (he's a WTA green hat) to WTA.
 We believe his skills as a senior paralegal working to help clients navigate the probate process and his tax education will benefit WTA's development program.
 Look for Steve on one of his favorite hikes: Tolmie Peak, the Maple Pass Loop and Point Defiance.

 Carole Bianquis - Secretary